 If you are seriously injured in a motorcycle wreck, you may have grounds to sue the person responsible.
 This may lead to a damage award that can be used to financially compensate you for your injuries.
 You may also receive additional amounts for any pain and suffering that was caused.
-Having a qualified Atlanta motorcycle accident attorney on your side can help ensure that you get the money you deserve.
+Having a qualified Atlanta attorney on your side can help ensure that you get the money you deserve.

 How Can Hasner Law Help Me After an Accident?

 In the aftermath of a motorcycle accident, you want to spend your time focusing on your recovery.
 You don’t want to waste it dealing with insurance adjusters and claims representatives.